Dumb Instrument: Content

 Generally, Welch does not use titles, and Chevalier admits to being unclear as to whether some apparent titles, sometimes inserted at the end of a poem, are indeed titles, epigraphs or even the beginning of an unfinished stanza.

-As with his prose, Welch's poetry is highly solipsistic, with his disability often to the fore, matched by an strong sense of isolation.
+As with his prose, Welch's poetry is highly solipsistic, with his disability often to the fore, matched by a strong sense of isolation.